 Thus filenames must not contain:

-Depending on its size a hard drive may contain several thousands of files.
-However, the more files there are, the more difficult it is to manage them, this is when we need to store them in directories In MS-DOS, directory names are also subject to the same name restrictions as files (8 characters for the name, and an extension with 3 characters).
+A hard drive can contain several thousands of files.
+However, the more files there are, the more difficult it is to manage them: this is when we need to store them in directories.
+In MS-DOS, directory names are also subject to the same name restrictions as files.